Kingfisher finances its operations using a number of funding instruments, including US Private Placement debt, bank borrowings and leases.

 Kingfisher aims to retain its solid investment grade credit rating whilst re-investing in the business and the transformation, and paying a healthy annual dividend to shareholders.
 After satisfying these key aims and taking into account the economic and trading outlook, any surplus capital is returned to shareholders.

-Taking all these factors into account, on 25 January 2016 Kingfisher announced its intention to return around a further £600 million of capital to shareholders over the next 3 years.
+Taking all these factors into account, on 25 January 2016 Kingfisher announced its intention to return around a further £600 million of capital to shareholders between 2016/17 and 2018/19.

-As at 20 September 2016, around £160 million of the above programme had been returned via a share buyback.
+During the financial year, £200 million of the above programme was returned via a share buyback.
+A further £200m return for 2017/18 was approved by the Board in January 2017.
 The timing and mechanism for the balance of the capital return programme will be kept under review to ensure we maximise value creation for our shareholders.
-Updates will be given with our interim and full year results, with the next update due March 2017.
+Updates will be given with our interim and full year results, with the next update due in September 2017.

 Kingfisher regularly reviews the level of cash and debt facilities required to fund its activities.
 This involves preparing a prudent cash flow forecast for the next five years, determining the level of debt facilities required to fund the business, planning for repayments of debt at its maturity and identifying an appropriate amount of headroom to provide a reserve against unexpected outflows.